dplumptre/Advanced-Task-Management-System/README.md

 ## Requirements

+-   Must have installed composer on your machine
 -   PHP 8.3 or higher
 -   Laravel 12 or higher
--   you can use the laravel doc for more info  [here](https://laravel.com/docs/12.x)
+-   you can check the laravel doc for more installation info  [here](https://laravel.com/docs/12.x)